-Replacement cost coverage typically is only available to brand new cars and could apply to the first 12 months following the purchase; some apply longer.
-Commonly, the vehicle needs to be a total loss for new car replacement coverage to be triggered.
+Replacement cost coverage typically is only available to brand new cars and could apply to the first 12 months following the purchase or some apply longer.
+Commonly, the vehicle would need to be a total loss for new car replacement coverage to be triggered.